census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ### Histogram
-Histogram is a complex data type, in Prometheus, it uses multiple data points to represent a single histogram, example as shown below:
+Histogram is a complex data type, in Prometheus, it uses multiple data points to represent a single histogram.
+Its description can be found from: [Prometheus Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram).

+An example of histogram is as shown below:
 ```
 # HELP hist_test This is my histogram vec
 # TYPE hist_test histogram